ebuckler/handbook/docs/00-Intro/About-Bloom.md

 # Welcome to the team!

-As a Bloomer, it might be helpful to have some background on Bloom — how it all started, what we're trying to do here, and some of our core values.
+As a Bloomer, it might be helpful to have some background on Bloom Works — how it all started, what we're trying to do here, and some of our core values.

 ## How it all began